JamiuAfolabi/autochek/README.md

    This is important for debugging purpose

    #### STEPS
-   - Startup the postgres docker container.
+   - Startup the [Postgres](https://github.com/JamiuAfolabi/autochek/blob/main/question_one/docker-compose.yml) docker container.

           docker-compose up